vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 - *Citadelle Gin*.
 (9/10).
 Excellent 'celery'-like + juniper berry flavor, freshness as the final note.
 Gimlet with this is too good.
 - *Hendrick's Gin.* (8/10).
 Also very good, but more subtle finish and harsher down the throat vs Citadelle.
 - *Barr Hill Gin*.
 (8/10).
 This is a very classic gin with mainly juniper notes.
 There is a hint of honey, but it needs a honeyed cocktail to make it stand out.
+- *Tanqueray No. 10  Gin*.
+(9/10).
+Strong and lime-forward flavor.
+Great in a gimlet.

 ### Wines